 Treatment for CF includes physical therapy to the chest (to help remove the thick mucus), antibiotics to avoid infection, other medications, exercise, nutritional support, and pulmonary rehabilitation.
 Oftentimes CF patients must be hospitalized while undergoing treatment.
 As medical advances are made, the prognosis for CF patients continues to improve, but most patients with CF have a shortened life span.

 For most children with CF, the condition doesn't become disabling until sometime in adulthood, when lung disease usually begins to interfere with normal functioning.

 The Social Security Administration (SSA) will automatically approve a CF patient for disability benefits if he or she meets the criteria in its disability listing for severe cystic fibrosis.
-In October 2016, Social Security changed its official disability listing, getting rid of two ways to qualify for benefits and adding other ways to qualify for benefits.
-The listing is now a bit more complicated; to qualify for benefits under the new listing, you must have one of the following:
+Under Social Security's disability listing for cystic fibrosis, which is pretty complicated, you must have one of the following to qualify for benefits:

 Poor lung function.
 You must have a low FEV1 value (how much air you can exhale in one second) on a spirometry test, depending on your age, height, and gender.

 Hospitalizations.
 You must have had at least three exacerbations requiring hospitalization in the last year, occurring at least 30 days apart.

 Embolization.
 You must have had vascular embolization to control a pulmonary hemorrhage.

 Poor oxygen saturation.
 Your SpO2 level must have been 89% or below at least twice over the last year, at least one month apart (the required percentage is lower for those living at high altitude).